History of perpetual motion machines: Pre-19th century

 There are some unsourced claims that a perpetual motion machine called the "magic wheel" (a wheel spinning on its axle powered by lodestones) appeared in 8th-century Bavaria.
 This historical claim appears to be unsubstantiated though often repeated.

 Early designs of perpetual motion machines were done by Indian mathematician–astronomer Bhaskara II, who described a wheel (Bhāskara's wheel) that he claimed would run forever.

 A drawing of a perpetual motion machine appeared in the sketchbook of Villard de Honnecourt, a 13th-century French master mason and architect.
 The sketchbook was concerned with mechanics and architecture.
 Following the example of Villard, Peter of Maricourt designed a magnetic globe which, if it were mounted without friction parallel to the celestial axis, would rotate once a day.
 It was intended to serve as an automatic armillary sphere.

 Leonardo da Vinci made a number of drawings of devices he hoped would make free energy.
 Leonardo da Vinci was generally against such devices, but drew and examined numerous overbalanced wheels.

 Mark Anthony Zimara, a 16th-century Italian scholar, proposed a self-blowing windmill.

 Various scholars in this period investigated the topic.
-In 1607 Cornelius Drebbel in "Wonder-vondt van de eeuwighe bewegingh" dedicated a Perpetuum motion machine to James I of England.
+In 1607 Cornelius Drebbel in "Wonder-vondt van de eeuwighe bewegingh" dedicated a perpetual motion machine to James I of England.
 It was described by Heinrich Hiesserle von Chodaw in 1621.
 Robert Boyle devised the "perpetual vase" ("perpetual goblet" or "hydrostatic paradox") which was discussed by Denis Papin in the Philosophical Transactions for 1685.
 Johann Bernoulli proposed a fluid energy machine.
 In 1686, Georg Andreas Böckler, designed a "self operating" self-powered water mill and several perpetual motion machines using balls using variants of Archimedes' screws.
 In 1712, Johann Bessler (Orffyreus), claimed to have experimented with 300 different perpetual motion models before developing what he said were working models.

 In the 1760s, James Cox and John Joseph Merlin developed Cox's timepiece.
 Cox claimed that the timepiece was a true perpetual motion machine, but as the device is powered by changes in atmospheric pressure via a mercury barometer, this is not the case.

 In 1775, the Royal Academy of Sciences in Paris made the statement that the Academy "will no longer accept or deal with proposals concerning perpetual motion."